fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - Saidiya Hartman, "Venus in Two Acts." _Small Axe_ 12.2 (2008): 1-14.

 {% include alert.html class='danger' title='Archival Silence' text="
 - Normally we can only speculate about archival silences.
-In this assignment, you will consider a silence that you have intimate knowledge of.
-Look through the photos on your phone.
-Drawing from the provocations in the readings (and you should make it clear you are using the readings to inform your own writing), analyze the gaps in your own archive.
+In this 'special' assignment, you will consider a silence about which you have intimate knowledge.
+Look through the photos on your phone (or wherever you keep photos).
+Drawing from the provocations in the readings (and you should make it clear you are using the readings to inform your thinking), analyze the gaps in your own archive.
 "%}